openstack/designate/doc/source/contributor/getting-involved.rst

 Assuming you've already got a working :ref:`Development Environment`, here's a quick summary:

-Install the git-review package to make life easier
+Install the git-review package to make life easier, some distros have it as native package, otherwise use pip

 .. code-block:: shell-session